 The problem is pronounced in hospitals, as well, where more than 1 million falls occur each year.
 30% of these falls result in injury, and 10% in serious injury, including trauma to the head and bone fractures.

 New York allows victims and their families to bring personal injury lawsuits against negligent medical care facilities.
 After a serious accident, families are often saddled with exorbitant medical expenses and devastating emotional costs.
-With the help of an experienced New York hospital and nursing home slip and fall lawyer, victims can receive valuable compensation – for medical expenses and pain and suffering – far more than an insurance settlement will provide.
+With the help of an experienced New York based lawyer, victims can receive valuable compensation – for medical expenses and pain and suffering – far more than an insurance settlement will provide.

 Nursing homes are legally responsible for the safety of elderly residents.
 Beyond that simple fact, it’s well known that seniors are at particular risk of falling.
 The CDC has found that one out of every three older Americans will fall each year and, among seniors, “falls are the leading cause of both fatal and nonfatal injuries.”
 It’s very likely that the elderly are the most affected by a slip and fall.
 Generally ailing health, along with osteoporosis, mean that seniors are often unable to recover from a serious accident.